Donkey Kong Country Returns Accessibility Report

 If you want to play Donkey Kong Country Returns, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Donkey Kong Country Returns has 3 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 3 accessibility features for Visual in Donkey Kong Country Returns which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Audio Cues for Visual Events

 Audio Cues for Visual Events: Audio is provided to indicate visual events.
 Game events or progress highlighted by visual icons, effects or animations are also accompanied by audio to signify that progress.
 This is useful for blind players.

 Similar Games With More Accessibility Features for Visual